fidoriel/build-rust-4-linux-docker/README.md

 cd into dir kernel folder on host.

 Build the Docker file.
-You may need to match the folder name in the volume docker buildx build --platform linux/amd64 -t buildlinux . && docker run --platform linux/amd64 -it -v $(pwd)/linux:/r4l/workdir buildlinux bash
+You may need to match the folder name in the volume ``docker buildx build --platform linux/amd64 -t buildlinux . && docker run --platform linux/amd64 -it -v $(pwd)/linux:/r4l/workdir buildlinux bash``

+or pull from docker hub
+``docker run --platform linux/amd64 -it -v $(pwd)/linux:/r4l/workdir fidoriel/build-rust-4-linux-docker bash``

 install all dependencies for THIS kernel version.
 This needs to be done once ``../commands.sh``